spacebarchat/docs/docs/setup/server/reverseProxy.md

     Please refer to [Certbots documentation](https://certbot.eff.org/)

 You should be asked various questions, such as which site you want to enable SSL for.
-After which, you should now have a SSL secured Fosscord instance!
+After which, you should now have a SSL secured {{ name }} instance!

 But wait, there's more!
 If you have changed your `gateway_endpointPublic` or `cdn_endpointPublic` addresses, you'll probably have to update those to use the new protocol (`https` or `wss`).